TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 7/1 Kings 7.22.md

 ---

-And upon the top of the pillars was lily-work: so was the work of the pillars finished.
+On the top of the pillars was lily work: so was the work of the pillars finished.